HuddleEng/PhantomFlow/README.md

 ### Options

 * test (string) : Test run filtering with a substring match
-* debug (number) : A value of 1 will output more logging, 2 will generate full page screenshots per test
+* debug (number) : A value of 1 will output more logging, 2 will generate full page screenshots per test which can be found in the test-results folder
 * createReport (boolean) : Should a report/visualisation be built?
 * includes (string) : Defaults to 'include', it is the root directory of custom global includes (within the PhantomJS domain)
 * tests (string) : Defaults to 'test', it is the root directory of your tests